jboecker/AltimeterDemo/README.md

 It should be easy enough to compile this in the Arduino IDE, although it may be too slow to display without glitches (I have not tested this).

+The fonts were exported in .xbm format using GIMP (rename the file to .cpp afterwards and add it to your sketch).